kimchi-project/kimchi/docs/API.md

     * nr_volumes: The number of storage volumes for active pools, 0 for inactive pools
     * autostart: Whether the storage pool will be enabled automatically when the system boots
+    * source: Source of the storage pool,
+        * addr: mount address of this storage pool(for 'netfs' pool)
+        * path: export path of this storage pool(for 'netfs' pool)
 * **PUT**: Set whether the Storage Pool should be enabled automatically when the system boots
     * autostart: Toggle the autostart flag of the VM